rchavezj/OpenCV_Projects/README.md

 | [Drawings of Shapes](https://github.com/rchavezj/OpenCV_Projects/blob/master/Sec01_Basics_of_CV/07-Drawing-Images/07-Drawing-Images.ipynb)    |  <img src="https://github.com/rchavezj/OpenCV_Projects/blob/master/Sec01_Basics_of_CV/07-Drawing-Images/rectangle.jpg" width="90" height="50" />      |          |

 ### Image Manipulation & Processing
 In this section we are going to see how we are going to manipulate the image using OpenCV.
-Here we will learn to apply the following function on an image using OpenCV:

-Image Transformations – Affine and Non-Affine Transformation</br>
-Image Translations – Moving image up, down, left and right</br>
-Rotation of image – Spinning the image</br>
-Scaling, Resizing, and Interpolation</br>
-Image Pyramids – Another way of resizing</br>
-Cropping – Cutting out the image region you want</br>
-Arithmetic operations for Brightening and Darkening of images
+Here we will learn to apply the following function on an image using OpenCV: (1) Image Transformations – Affine and Non-Affine Transformation (2) Image Translations – Moving image up, down, left and right (3) Rotation of image – Spinning the image (4) Scaling, Resizing, and Interpolation (5) Image Pyramids – Another way of resizing (6) Cropping – Cutting out the image region you want (7) Arithmetic operations for Brightening and Darkening of images

 |  |  |   |
 | :---:                     | :----: |  :----:  |